 Our good buddy Sam is back with the second installment of his Max 7 preview series.

-Patch along with Jitter Developer Rob Ramirez as he works with the Jitter Physics system.
+Patch along with Rob Ramirez and discover the Jitter Physics system.

 Muziko Kreito Universo is a three-dimensional visual and ambisonic sound installation.